SimonWoodtli/zet/20240125154231/README.md

 ## System service

+> 🧐 Don't make changes to service files that are managed via package manager.
+> Because they just get overwritten on the next update.
+Instead add them to
+> /etc/systemd/system because this location has priority over the others.

 > 📝 In most cases for individually created unit files add them to /etc/systemd/system

 Locations:

 * /etc/systemd/system/: This dir contains custom/individual (user-defined) unit files (they overwrite any other unit files in the other location)
 * /usr/lib/systemd/system/: This dir contains service files installed by packages
 * /lib/systemd/system/: This dir contains vendor-supplied unit files